mi7flat5/Follow_Me/writeup.md

 workers = 1

 Achieves 0.417639112688 final score
+## Please refer to model_training.html for results of this architecture
 Both models in the weights folder achieve satisfactory results.
 The results for the following architecture are in my_amazing_model.h5  and are reflected in model_training.html they are not currently reflected in model_training.ipynb.
 <br>